uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 Table @tbl:summarytable shows the mean, standard deviation, minimum & maximum, first quartile, median, and third quartile.
 Figure @fig:summaryfig shows a visual form of Table @tbl:summarytable.

-The main components, cement, water, and aggregates are present in all concrete mixes.
+The main components, cement, water, and aggregates, are present in all concrete mixes.
 The aggregates make a major portion of the concrete mix.
-The portion of water in the observations do not vary as much as the other main components.
+The portion of water in the observations does not vary as much as the other main components.

 | With Blast Furnace Slag | With Fly Ash | With Superplasticizer | Observations |
 |-------------------------|--------------|-----------------------|--------------|